RanjanNischay/ranjannischay.github.io/_teaching/2014-spring-teaching-1.md

 Heading 3
 ====== -->
-As a teaching assistant at **I.I.T Hyderabad**, I assisted in the following courses:
+As a teaching assistant at **IIT Hyderabad**, I assisted in the following courses:

 ### Courses Assisted